 TOR’s security is unquestionable.
 However, it has some serious shortcomings.

 TOR is a parallel network where your online traffic is guided through multiple layers of servers.
 Every time your online traffic goes through an additional server, it loses speed.
 And, when it has to go through multiple servers, there could be a considerable speed loss.
-Therefore, you experience slow loading, streaming, buffering.
+Therefore, you experience slow loading, streaming, and buffering.

 4. Use the Public Wi-Fi connection – not the most secure